1. Dictionaries are unordered*, changeable (mutable), and indexed collections of data. (*In Python 3.6x dictionaries have become ordered by default.

 d = {'a': 1, 'b': 2, 'c': 3, 'd': 4}. |

-Which of the following statements removes the element with the key 'c'
+Which of the following statements removes the element with the key 'c' from the d dictionary?

 (Select two answers)